 When should I use the A to Z list?

 - I know the name of the database I am looking for.

 - I am doing intensive research in a specific subject area.

 - I want to use the extra search features provided by individual databases.

 What is Journal Finder?

 permits you to search for journals and discover in which library database(s) they are available.

 When should I use Journal Finder?

-I have a citation for an article and I want to know if the library has online access to the journal it is published in.
+- I have a citation for an article and I want to know if the library has online access to the journal in which it is published.